 Shoulder Pain in O’Fallon, MO.
-Those who suffer from shoulder pain know how debilitating it can be.
-It can make any basic task from driving to serving an ace on the tennis court painful and, for some of us, unfeasible.
-But pain and limited shoulder movement does not have to be a part of your everyday life.
-At Axes PT in O’Fallon, MO, our experienced physical therapists are experts at designing tailored treatment plans, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
+If you live with shoulder pain, you know how debilitating it can be.
+It makes any basic task from strapping on a seatbelt to making a breakaway layup painful and, in some cases, not even an option.
+But you do not have to accept pain and limited shoulder movement.
+At Axes Physical Therapy in O’Fallon, MO, our licensed physical therapists specialize in personalized treatment plans, backed by proven research, to get you back to the activities you love most.
 Let us help you turn your shoulder pain from a daily occurrence into a thing of the past.
-Schedule an appointment through our website or find our location most convenient for you.
+Make an appointment online or find our location most convenient for you.

 The Human Shoulder | Shoulder Pain in O’Fallon, MO

-The shoulder is among the largest and most intricate joints we have.
-In truth, what is referred to as the shoulder joint is made up of four different joints:
+The shoulder is one of the the largest and most complex joints we have.
+In reality, it is a complex of four joints:

 - The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
 Because the the top of the humerus is several times larger than the socket, it allows for more movement than any other joint.

-- The acromioclavicular (AC) joint connects the clavicle to the acromion, the bony tip on the outer edge of the shoulder blade.
+- The acromioclavicular (AC) joint connects the clavicle to the acromion, the part of the shoulder blade that is the highest part of the shoulder.
 A plane style synovial joint, it allows you to outstretch your arm.

-- The sternoclavicular (SC) joint is a gliding joint located where the collarbone meets the breastbone at the foundation of the neck.
-This joint is where the arm and body meet, it it ensures your arm and body act in coordination.
+- The sternoclavicular (SC) joint is a plane-style synovial joint formed by the collarbone the sternum at the foundation of the neck.
+This joint is where the arm and torso meet, it connects the movement of the upper limb with the core of your body.

 - The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have typical joint characteristics.
 It attaches and allows movement between the shoulder blade and the thoracic cage.

-In order to support those four joints, the shoulder is made up of:
+In order to support those four joints, the shoulder consists of:

-- the four muscles of the rotator cup covering the head of the upper arm bone, which are responsible for movement and keep the head of the humerus firmly within the shallow socket of the shoulder
+- the four muscles of the rotator cup that surround the head of the upper arm bone, which are responsible for movement and stabilize the ball of the humerus within the shoulder socket

-- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder
+- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the arteries that pump much-needed blood to the shoulder
+- the arteries that pump nutritious blood to the shoulder

-In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must be able to work together.
-Blood must be allowed to reach the shoulder maintain healthy soft tissue and stimulate the body’s natural recovery processes.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help maintain structure, and messages most be able to be sent and received between the brain and shoulder.
-When any one of the parts of the shoulder is damaged, inflamed, or otherwise irritated, it can lead to a disruption of the entire system, and anywhere from nagging to severe shoulder pain or loss of function.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a complimentary injury screening.
+In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must function well.
+Sufficient blood must flow to the shoulder efficiently to keep oxygen levels and muscles strong and stimulate the body’s natural healing processes.
+The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help maintain structure, and the brain and shoulder need to have clear communication with each other.
+When any of these functions are not being carried out in a healthy way, it can lead to a disruption of the entire system, and anywhere from nagging to debilitating shoulder pain or loss of function.
+If if shoulder pain or poor shoulder movement is part of your daily life, reach out to Axes’ physical therapists for a free injury screening.

 What Causes Shoulder Pain?

-Shoulder pain can be caused by a variety of circumstances, from sports injuries to a car accident, a work injury from repeated activities to old age.
+Shoulder pain can be caused by a variety of circumstances, from sports injuries to falls, a work injury from overuse to old age.
 The following are the most common underlying conditions that lead to shoulder pain in O’Fallon, MO:

-- Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
-Bursitis occurs when the bursae because irritated after repeated activities, often occurs in association with shoulder impingement, and can make basic tasks like getting dressed incredibly difficult.
+- Bursitis — The bursae are small, fluid-filled sacs that work as a cushion and gliding surface between muscles, bones, tendons, and skin.
+Bursitis occurs when the bursae because swollen after overuse, often occurs at the same time as irritation of the rotator cuff, and can make basic activities like getting in and out of cars exceedingly difficult.

 - Tendinitis — Tendinitis generally occurs because of inflammation or irritation of a tendon.
-There are two causes of tendinitis:
+It typically falls into one of two categories:

-- Acute: This can happen because of trauma, repeated overhead motions, or other overhead activities needed in some competitive and activities and occupations, such as tennis or lifting and lowering objects.
+- Acute: This can happen because of trauma, repeated overhead motions, or other overhead activities needed in some sports and occupations, such as track and field throwing events or lifting and lowering boxes.

 The condition causes pain and tenderness just outside the joint.

-- Rotator Cuff Tear — These can also be caused by sudden trauma, such falling on an outstretched arm, or wear and tear.
+- Rotator Cuff Tear — These can also be acute, such a blow to the shoulder, or wear and tear.
 They usually start with fraying and then tear.
-A partial thickness tear often goes unnoticed.
-Full-thickness tears, which go all the way through the tendon, often require surgery.
-Common symptoms are pain when performing certain motions, pain when lying on the side of the affected shoulder, and a popping sensation when performing specific movements.
+People often live with partial thickness tears obliviously.
+Full-thickness tears, where the tendon is no longer attached whatsoever to the bone, often require surgery.
+Associated symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a grinding feeling when performing specific movements.

-- Shoulder Impingement — Impingement describes when your acromion (the bony tip of your shoulder blade) irritates the rotator cuff and bursae.
-It is often the result of rotator cuff swellings after an injury.
-Shoulder impingement is rarely caused by overuse, but rather by physical activity.
+- Shoulder Impingement — Impingement is the result of soft tissue rubbing against your shoulder blade.
+It is often the result of rotator cuff swellings because of an injury.
+Shoulder impingement is rarely caused by overuse, and is most common in athletes or others who engage in physical activity.

-- Shoulder Instability — This occurs when the ball of the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can happen suddenly or from wear and tear.
-Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often happens in combination with injury to the surrounding areas of the shoulder.
-Long-term instability will result in shoulder pain and unsteadiness when performing certain motions.
+- Shoulder Instability — This occurs when the ball of the humerus is allowed to move out of the socket when the capsule or ligaments become damaged, and also can happen suddenly or from wear and tear.
+A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
+It often is accompanied by injury to the surrounding areas of the shoulder.
+Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”

-- Arthritis — While arthritis refers to a range of diagnoses, osteoarthritis is the form that typically affects the shoulder.
-Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
-Common causes include old age, repeated trauma, and wear and tear.
-Arthritis cannot be cured, but effective pain management can be found with O’Fallon, MO physical and occupational therapists.
+- Arthritis — While there are many kinds of arthritis, osteoarthritis is the condition that typically affects the shoulder.
+It is the result of the cartilage that acts as a shock absorber between your bones breaks down.
+Common causes include tissue weakening as we become older, persistent trauma, and overuse.
+Arthritis cannot be cured, but effective pain management can be found with O’Fallon, MO physical therapists.

-- Shoulder Fractures — The humerus, collarbone, and shoulder blade are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling from a height or high-energy collisions such as a car accident.
-The shoulder pain is immediate and obvious, along with substantial swelling and contusions.
+- Shoulder Fractures — The humerus, clavicle, and scapula are the bones in the shoulder most susceptible to fracture.
+They are often the result of falling from a height or high-energy collisions such as being tackles in a football game.
+The shoulder pain is usually significant, and the shoulder will experience substantial inflammation and bruising.

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue blocks communication between the brain and shoulder, or the nerves rupture.
-These injuries can cause shoulder pain along with a range of other sensations.
-They are usually the result of sudden trauma but can also occur because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue interferes with their electric signals, or the nerves are otherwise damaged.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are usually the result of a sudden blow but can also occur because of overuse.

-Sometimes, injuries are connected, for example an impingement that leads to damage to the nerves.
-If you’re currently suffering from shoulder pain, one of our no-obligation, free injury screenings in O’Fallon, MO may help determine why you’re experiencing the pain.
+At times, one injury leads to another, such as how an untreated rotator cuff tear can lead to arthritis.
+If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in O’Fallon, MO may help determine the underlying cause.
 To diagnose shoulder pain a physician in O’Fallon, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy.
-Most people who experience shoulder pain can experience recovery with a tailored treatment plan with experienced physical therapists and movement health specialists in O’Fallon, MO can be a great way to get you back to a pain-free daily life and the active lifestyle you deserve.
+Most people who experience shoulder pain can experience recovery with a personalized treatment plan with experienced physical therapists that specialize in movement health in O’Fallon, MO can be a successful way to get you back to the things you love to do the most.

-Your personalized and proven physical therapy treatments may include:
+Your customized and evidence-backed physical therapy treatments may include:

-- Instrument-assisted soft tissue mobilization to detect and treat any soft tissue disorders
+- Instrument-assisted soft tissue mobilization to detect and treat any problems with your muscles, ligaments, or tendons

-- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your physician, if your shoulder pain was caused by an injury that needed surgery to correct
+- Pre- and post-surgical rehabilitation, coordinated together with your physician, if your shoulder pain was caused by an injury that needed surgery to correct

-- Kinesio Taping® to reduce pain and inflammation and allow you to participate in physical activity or go back to work while your body heals
+- Kinesio Taping® to provide support for your shoulder and keep you safe as you participate in sports or work while your body heals

 - Blood flow restriction training to improve strength while reducing overall stress on the shoulder

-- Trigger point dry needling to attack irritated soft tissue deeper in the body to encourage the body’s natural healing processes
+- Trigger point dry needling to target damaged muscles, ligaments, and tendons deeper in the body to encourage the body’s natural healing processes

-- Posture correction to ensure you do not contribute to your injuries or do not heal correctly
+- Posture correction to make sure you do not contribute to your injuries or do not heal correctly

-- Other safe, effective techniques to increase and maintain your mobility
+- Other safe, effective techniques to optimize your mobility

-Missouri Revised Statute §334.506 states that you need a prescription to attend physical therapy appointments, so you need to reach out to your O’Fallon, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our experienced physical and occupational therapists work alongside your primary care physician to ensure your treatment plan is safe for your condition.
+Missouri Law states that you need a prescription for physical therapy, so it’s necessary to speak to your O’Fallon, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Our licensed physical and occupational therapists are responsible and work closely with your primary care physician to ensure your treatment plan is safe for your condition.

 O’Fallon, MO Shoulder Pain | Axes Physical Therapy

 A well-functioning shoulder is essential to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for O’Fallon, MO residents by implementing evidence-backed treatment plans based on your injury, pain level, age, and desired activity level.
-Do not wait to get back to the activities you love and a pain-free life.
-Make an appointment online or reach out to the location nearest you.
+At Axes, we focus on positive outcomes for O’Fallon, MO people of all ages by creating evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Request an appointment online or reach out to our location most convenient for you.